Syria opposition uneasy after Turkish, Syrian defence ministers meet | Law-Order

 Syria opposition uneasy after Turkish, Syrian defence ministers meet

-Syria's political and armed opposition are urging their decade-long backer Turkey to reaffirm its support for their cause, after the highest-level talks in public between Ankara and the Damascus government since the Syrian war began in 2011.
-Turkey has provided steadfast support and a home base for political opponents of the regime of President Bashar al-Assad while training and fighting alongside armed rebels against Syrian government troops.

-A senior Turkish official told Reuters that it had seen the "reactions" of rebel factions to the meeting but that "Turkey determines its own policy."
+Turkey’s talks with Syrian officials in Moscow mainly focused on the fight against the Syrian Kurdish YPG militia in the northeast, Mustafa reported Cavusoglu as saying.
+A senior Turkish official told Reuters it had seen the reactions of rebel factions to the meeting but that "Turkey determines its own policy."
 "It is unrealistic to expect an immediate result from the first meeting of ministers," the official said.
+He also said Ankara asked Damascus to recognise the YPG as a terrorist organisation in last week's talks in Moscow.

+Syria's political and armed opposition are urging their decade-long backer Turkey to reaffirm its support for their cause after the highest-level talks in public between Ankara and the Damascus government since the Syrian war began in 2011.

+A senior Turkish official told Reuters it had seen the reactions of rebel factions to the meeting but that "Turkey determines its own policy."
+"It is unrealistic to expect an immediate result from the first meeting of ministers," the official said.

+He also said Ankara asked Damascus to recognise the YPG as a terrorist organisation in last week's talks in Moscow.
+Turkey sees the YPG as the Syrian wing of the PKK militant group, which is considered a terrorist organisation by Turkey, the United States and the European Union.

 But meetings between the two countries' security chiefs last year paved the way for the defence minister summit.